 Solids or sludge is the other contaminant in WVO.
-Flour, crumbs, organic particles, bone fragments, sand, etc. turn to sludge.
+Flour, crumbs, organic particles, bone fragments, sand, etc., turn into sludge.

 Feedstock for biodiesel production is the primary use of purified WVO.
 Biodiesel processing requires clean WVO without any water or sludge.

-Diesel engines use clean WVO as a fuel.
+Diesel engines use clean WVO as fuel.
 Lubricant or feedstock for lubricant manufacturing is another use.
-Residential and commercial heating uses low quality (not purified) WVO fuel.
+Residential and commercial heating uses low-quality (not purified) WVO fuel.